Coronavirus outbreak: Tamil Nadu, Maharashtra, Delhi see increase in number of COVID-19 hotspots

 Cleared by customs, first set of COVID-19 rapid testing kits to arrive today

-It is reportedly said that districts that are witnessing high number of cases or high growth rate of infections, are being marked as hotspots.
-Also, wit districts having some cases have been identified as non-hotspots; and those which have reported no cases are named as green zones.
+It is reportedly said the districts that are witnessing the high number of cases or high growth rate of infections, are being marked as hotspots.
+Also, the districts having a few number of cases have been identified as non-hotspots; and those which have reported no cases are named as green zones.

 In recent reports, it can be seen that Tamil Nadu, with 22 of its 27 districts, is the only state in India with the highest number of districts designated as hotspots.
 Maharashtra takes the second slot with 14 hotspots, Uttar Pradesh with 13, Rajasthan 12, Andhra Pradesh with 11 and Delhi with 10.